Can Elon Musk's The Boring Company make subway tunnels cool again?

 "L.A. has always been a place where innovators come to build new ideas that can change our lives.
 Looking forward to exploring how Elon Musk's Boring Company could help us build a better future for our city," Mayor Eric Garcetti tweeted recently.

-Spokesmen for the mayor and The Boring Company stressed that there would be a robust public discussion before moving forward.
+Spokesmen for the mayor and the Boring Company stressed that there would be a robust public discussion before moving forward.
 The Phase 2, roughly 60-mile tunnel network is a concept, not a finalized plan.

 However, Matute cautions that the tunnels could become congested.
 Loop will use a lift to deliver vehicles from the tunnels to surface-level streets.